So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 She's the lead prosecutor on this.

-So what they're basically trying to do right now, guys, is they're challenging trying to challenge this phone location data stuff.
+So what they're basically trying to do right now, guys, is they're trying to challenge this phone location data stuff.

-And I I'm not surprised they are because this is damn critical evidence for the prosecution's case because that's what effectively puts Melly at the crime scene.
+And I'm not surprised they are because this is damn critical evidence for the prosecution's case because that's what effectively puts Melly at the crime scene.

-Um up in um I think they're doing this trial in Fort Lauderdale, Broward County, so about 40 minutes from here in Miami.
+And yes, guys, this trial is live right now as we speak up in, I think they're doing this trial in Fort Lauderdale, Broward County, so about 40 minutes from here in Miami.

 You can see the gallery of all the people packed courthouse here.

-Well, for obvious reasons.
+Well, for obvious reasons, right?

 Look at this guy looking at the camera.

-Hey, what the hell are y'all looking at?
+He's like, hey, what the hell are y'all looking at?

-So this right here is probably Melody Supporters on this side.
+So this right here is probably melody supporters on this side.

-And for those of you that are joining us right now on the stand, they have an FBI special agent that specializes in phone location data, guys.
+And for those of you that are joining us right now on the stand, they have an FBI special agent that specializes in phone location data guys.

-We're I think in uh day five of the trial, if I'm not mistaken, and um there's been a couple people that have hit the stand so far, but right now what the prosecution is focusing on is effectively tying Melly to the murderer, putting him at the scene of the crime because all they've done at this point is show that the individuals are murdered, they were shot on the left side, there was spy spy uh stipling, the gunshots definitely came from inside the vehicle, etc.
+But right now, what the prosecution is focusing on is effectively tying Melly to the murder, putting him at the scene of the crime, because all they've done at this point is show that the individuals are murdered.

 And this is how court is, guys.